-Automotive Training Center is committed to providing all students at our Exton and Warminster campuses with the education needed to enjoy a successful career in their chosen industry.
-If you’ve always had a passion for the fast cars on the road, then the Automotive and Hi-Performance Technology program may be for you.
+Automotive Training Center (ATC) is committed to providing all students at our Exton and Warminster campuses with the education needed to enjoy a successful career in their chosen industry.
+If you’ve always had a passion for the fast cars on the road and the racetrack, then the Automotive and Hi-Performance Technology program may be for you.

 Hi-Performance Technology Courses

 When it comes to the hi-performance courses, you will be in the shop diagnosing, reconditioning, and preparing major engine components for assembly in the Machine Shop course.

 Students will get to repair and build with major engine components including:

 - Cylinder heads

 - Cylinder blocks